The Regis School of the Sacred Heart: Service projects

-Nancy Taylor, an ex-headmistress of the school, said in 2010 that the school aimed to instill the value of helping others in its students.
 The school uses several extracurricular projects, such as a "Big Brother, Little Brother" program and a "Social Justice" program.
-Jennifer Glover, the school's director of admission, said in 2008 that "The social justice program is essentially a program being built around rule number three, social awareness which impels to action.
-Essentially what the school is trying to do is to take that issue the communities confront and educate the boys on those issues and also built some initiative or activity around that particular issue so that the boys can really get a feel of how it is impacting the community."
 In 2008 Sacred Heart established a donation program for the Houston Food Bank.
 The school also participates in the Operation Rice Bowl campaign, where boys only eat a bowl of white rice for one day during Ash Wednesday.

 Every Christmas, Regis students also give out shoeboxes filled with toiletries to local charities.